ghc/ghc/docs/users_guide/glasgow_exts.rst

        visible type application.

-     * Universal variables always come first, in precisely the order they appear in the type delcaration.
+     * Universal variables always come first, in precisely the order they appear in the type declaration.
 Universal variables that are constrained by a GADT return type are not included in the data constructor.

      * Existential variables come next.
 Their order is determined by a user-